Home » Gift Guide » Gifts for Holidays » Christmas » The Nativity of Jesus: History, Meaning, and Christmas Traditions

 The birthplace of Jesus, known today as the Church of the Nativity, is one of Christianity’s most sacred sites.
 This revered location in Bethlehem marks where Jesus is believed to have been born and is a proud symbol for the Palestinian territory, expected to soon become a World Heritage Site.

 Situated in the holy city of Bethlehem, just south of Jerusalem, the Church of the Nativity is a Byzantine structure built over a cave that served as a stable, as recorded in the 2nd century.
 Today, Bethlehem is a Palestinian city with a predominantly Muslim population, yet it remains home to the largest Christian community in Palestine, who continue to honor and preserve the site of the Nativity of Jesus.
+Bethlehem is home to a diverse Christian community that continues to honor and preserve these sacred traditions.

 The Church of the Nativity is the central landmark here, surrounded by other significant ancient structures symbolizing the Nativity of Jesus.
 One of these is the Milk Grotto, a remarkable space carved from soft limestone located south of the Basilica.
 According to tradition, this grotto is where the Virgin Mary nursed baby Jesus while fleeing from Herod’s soldiers before the family’s journey to Egypt.